cabrera-ziri/decontaminate-CMD/README.md

 - astroML

-Here I keep different ways to decontaminate the CMD of a cluster, based only on the photometry of the field and cluster regions.

-1. decontaminate_ngc419.ipynb: is the method presented in  based on statistical decontamination of CMD.

-2. first_pop_classifier.ipynb: Proof-of-concept random forest classifier based on perfect membership labels.
-This will be developed to be trained on mock data (i.e. real world labels).

 3. pop_classifier.ipynb: Based on first_pop_classifier.
 But:
     - From a sample of (mostly) cluster stars and (mostly) field stars, defined from the centre and outskirts of the cluster.